 But olive oil will always have my heart.
 Growing up, my mother had at least 5 large bottles of it on hand, and I would watch her blow through them in a matter of weeks.
 There’s a story in my book about the way she would spoon-feed herself frozen peas in a bath of olive oil so deep, from far away, you’d think she was eating soup.
 Despite these questionable habits, my mother remains to this day, the most health-conscious woman I know.
 And she’s always ten years ahead of a trend, if her pre-millennial love of millet is any indication.

-If there’s one fad that her life-long love of olive oil fits under it’s the newly coined “Mediterranean Diet”—otherwise known throughout eternity as the way Greek people eat.
+Like many recipes with eggplant, if there’s one fad that my mother’s life-long love of olive oil fits under it’s the “Mediterranean Diet”—otherwise known throughout eternity as the way Greek, Turkish and Sicilian people eat.
 When I explore new cuisines, I love generically asking at restaurants for a side of “sauce” to see what they bring.
-In Greece, when I did this, what I got was a sauceboat of pure chartreuse-tinged olive oil.
+In Greece, when I did this, what I got was a sauce boat of pure chartreuse-tinged olive oil.
 And I was more than fine with that outcome.

 There are far worse dishes on the axis of food evil than a plate full of eggplant, olive oil and tomatoes.
 So for those of you who would rather eat fat than inject it into your face, here’s to a delicious (and healthy!!!) way to get your olive oil transfusion with a side of vegetables.